 You also need to provide the names of the responsible professor and the second reviewer of the thesis.
 If your supervisor is a professor (full, associate, or assistant) associated with the Data Science program, s/he will be the responsible professor.
 The second reviewer must have a doctorate, so if your supervisor is not a professor, s/he is the second reviewer.
 In this case, you should agree with your supervisor who is the responsible professor for the thesis.

-Make sure you include your name and student number in the topic description and send it to firstname.lastname@example.org for approval.
+Make sure you include your name and student number in the topic description.
+You can send it in the MSc thesis Moodle for approval.
 Please include all information in a single PDF file; there is no special form.
 After sending the email, you can start working on your thesis and we will be in touch with you in case there is any need for further clarifications.

 Agree with your supervisor on the schedule for completing the thesis and the planned steps during the process.
 Also, agree on how often you will meet and what other communication between you two is expected.

 When you have finished your thesis and your supervisor agrees that it is ready for grading, you should submit the thesis to the reviewers for grading.
 The reviewers have one month of time to provide their statement about the thesis and submit the statement to the Data Science program steering group for official approval of the thesis.
-The final version of every master's thesis must also undergo the Urkund plagiarism check.
-You can find more information in Guide and your supervisor will tell you which address to use for the check.
+The final version of every master's thesis must also undergo the Ouriginal (Urkund) plagiarism check.
+You can find more information in these instructions and your supervisor will tell you which address to use for the check.